 Solo went one better.
 Or worse.
 Original directors Phil Lord and Chris Miller, best known for their work on the Jump Street movies, were let go three months in filming and Ron Howard was brought in to finish the film.

 Theories as to why the pair were let go range from a mismatched tone to slow-moving production to an unnamed source comparing their take on Solo to “Jim Carrey’s performance in Ace Ventura at times”, but Howard stepped in and takes director’s sole credit for the film.

 The movie is an origin story.
 We meet Solo as a teenager, part of a strange, Oliver Twist style gang of street thieves, working for a vicious monster.
 Looking for a way out, he soon finds one and we’re off, off on an adventure that ties him up with a gang of galactic smugglers and a 196-year-old Wookie (you’ve met him before), trying to steal a treasure trove of valuable coaxium and square the gang’s debt with the gangster Dryden Vos.

-The film is in cinemas now and is available to pre-order in four formats from hmv’s online store here.
+The film is out on Monday (September 24th) and is available to pre-order in four formats from hmv’s online store here.
 But, before all that, we caught an early screening and have rounded up five reasons you’ll love it...

 It’s a lot of fun…